Celayix Home » Schedule Changes – Automation of Communications

 3) ACK Missed: The shift is imminent (will start in less than 3 days) – Acknowledgement has been Missed

-The duration of the acknowledgment intervals are user definable to allow specific use cases.
+The duration of the acknowledgment intervals is definable to allow specific use cases.

 Acknowledging the revised schedule